 There are about twenty species of armadillo found worldwide.
 Of those twenty odd species, only one can be found in the United States: the nine-banded armadillo (Dasypus novemcinctus).
 These strange mammals (yes, mammals) were first reported in the U.S. in 1849.
-Their closest relatives in the animal kingdom (besides other dillos) are sloths and anteaters.
+Their closest relatives in the animal kingdom (besides other ‘dillos) are sloths and anteaters.
 Adult nine-banded armadillos are about 2 feet long, weigh 8–17lbs, have a thick candy shell of true bone, and are arguably kinda cute.
 All of the armadillos have terrible eyesight but very keen senses of hearing and sound.
-Perhaps the most interesting thing about armadillos is the fact that they almost always give birth to identical quadruplets, which really just means that there’s gonna be four more critters out there to make you mad.
+Perhaps the most interesting thing about armadillos is the fact that they almost always give birth to identical quadruplets, which really just means that there’s gonna be four more critters out there to get rid of.

 Armadillos, aside from being cute and ass-ugly at the same time, can be quite destructive.
 So there’s no question why people want to know how get rid of armadillos.
 When looking for food, the armadillos use their extra sharp claws to dig up little holes in your yard.
 These dillo holes average 1–3 inches deep and 3–5 inches long.
 Even worse than that is when they decide your yard and beautiful landscaping look like nice places to live and raise a family.
 And so they burrow.
 A nine-banded armadillo burrow is usually about 7 or 8 inches across and can be 15 or more feet deep.
 This can pose a serious threat to the foundation of your home and cattle, as well as crack driveways or patios.
 So yeah, the urge to get rid of armadillos is well founded.
 For some ideas on how to do so, read on.

 What do armadillos eat?

 Armadillos eat any number of creepy crawlies.
 One of their favorites is grubs.
 Oftentimes, the little holes found in yards are due to armadillos searching for them.
 It is suggested that Getting Rid of Grubs will help reduce armadillo damage to your yard.
 Click the little arrow above and to the right to see what else armadillos eat.